BuildOnViction/docs/docs/wp-and-research/privacy.md

 Specifically, if we denote `N`<sub>I</sub> and `N`<sub>O</sub>

 ### Range proofs with Bulletproofs
-Range proofs is a type of zero-knowledge proof used for proving that a secret is within a value range without revealing the precise value of the secret.
+Range proof is a type of zero-knowledge proof used for proving that a secret is within a value range without revealing the precise value of the secret.
-Bulletproofs is a new non-interactive zero-knowledge proof protocol with very short proofs and without a trusted setup; the proof size is only logarithmic in the witness size.
+Bulletproof is a new non-interactive zero-knowledge proof protocol with very short proofs and without a trusted setup; the proof size is only logarithmic in the witness size.
 Bulletproofs are especially well suited for efficient range proofs on committed values: